MichaelGaynor/ngPortfolio/Readme.md

-## Welcome to My Project
+## Welcome to My Portfolio

-> I am your Readme.md file, you should probably update me.
+> This is my portfolio setup using surge as the host.
+Please have a look around!

 ## Usage